yehia67/documentation/iota-basics/0.1/concepts/addresses-and-signatures.md

 Signatures are created using the Winternitz one-time signature scheme (W-OTS).
 This signature scheme is quantum resistant, meaning that signatures are resistant to attacks from [quantum computers](https://en.wikipedia.org/wiki/Quantum_computing).

 To sign a bundle hash, first it's normalized to make sure that only half of the private key is revealed in the signature.
-<a id="address-reuse"></a>

-:::danger:Address reuse
 If the bundle hash weren't normalized, the W-OTS would reveal an unknown amount of the private key.
 By revealing half of the private key, an address can safely be withdrawn from once.
+<a id="address-reuse"></a>

+:::danger:Spent addresses
-If an address is withdrawn from more than once, more of the private key is revealed, so an attacker could brute force its signature and steal the IOTA tokens.
+If an address is withdrawn from (spent) more than once, more of the private key is revealed, so an attacker could brute force its signature and steal the IOTA tokens.
 :::

 Depending on the number of key fragments that a private key has, 27, 54, or 81 trytes of the normalized bundle hash are selected.
 These trytes correspond to the number of segments in a key fragment.